How Do Bees Fly? Discover The Science Of Bee Flight

 Scientists scratched their heads for decades, trying to understand how bees fly.
 With such small wings compared to their body, it was impossible based on physics and the laws of flight.

 Thanks to advances in high-definition video, researchers captured their flapping action in a new light.
-In slow motion, all the answers were revealed, which we’ll explain in this article.
+All the answers were revealed in slow motion, which we’ll explain in this article.

 During the upstroke, a honey bee makes a 90° arc, then flips its wings upside down once it completes the downstroke.
 This fascinating technique allows it to achieve upward thrust on both the upward and downward strokes.

-The hamuli also assist a bee with flight.
-These are comb-like teeth that secure the wings to the thorax.
-Instead of using two wings separately, the hamuli gives the wings flexibility to create one large surface.
-This provides the bee with much better lift than using them separately.
+The hamuli are comb-like teeth that secure the wings to the thorax.
+Instead of using two wings separately, hamuli allow the wings to create one large surface.
+This anatomical enhancement gives the bee much better lift than using them separately.

 Did you know?
 The flight pattern of a honey bee is much shorter and quicker than other pollinating insects.

-Scientists believe that the way a bee flies allows it to carry large loads of pollen and nectar.
+Scientists believe that how a bee flies allows it to carry large amounts of pollen and nectar.

 Why do bees hook and unhook their wings?

-The ability to hook and unhook their wings is useful for the honey bee.
-It’s crowded inside a beehive, so unhooking them will create extra space.
-Laying them flat against their body is a little like closing an umbrella inside the house to reduce space.
+Unhooked wings help the honey bee in a crowded beehive as it creates extra space.
+Laying them flat against their body is like closing an umbrella inside the house to reduce space.

-Unhooking wings also proves a benefit during the colder months of winter.
-When the mercury drops, honey bees unhook their wings inside the hive.
-This allows them to generate heat by vibrating their wing muscles, a useful survival technique for the colony.
+Bees also unhook their wings to stay warm in the colder months of winter.
+They generate heat by vibrating their wing muscles, a helpful survival technique for the colony.

 Commonly asked questions